blackPantherOS/PyCoder/README.md

 1. PyQt5 ( if you are running from source )
 1. see requirements.txt

-   /PyQt6 UI developing in progress/
+   /PyQt6 <a href="https://github.com/blackPantherOS/PyCoder/tree/Qt6_based">UI developing in progress</a>/

 Then perhaps:
 * Pywin32 for windows ( for stamping executables if you are running from source )